 For the sake of brevity we elide constructors and access modifiers (e.g., public).
-We can view these structures as representing a simple language with any number (a chain) of variable definitions followed by an expression.
+These structures represent a simple language with any number (a chain) of variable definitions followed by an expression.
 Using the classes as our abstract syntax, we could construct a simple term representing the definition: